-Most phones have a front and rear camera sensor, some have a dual camera on the front and some have a dual camera on the rear, and some have a dual on the front and the back.
+Most phones have a front and a rear camera sensor, some have a dual camera on the front and some have a dual or triple camera on the rear.

 Camera sensors are quite small and typically connected to the phone’s main circuit board with a ribbon cable, which means they can be replaced if broken or badly scratched.